pedrozudo/MathGenGraph/README.md

 ```
 Most of the time is spent on scraping the website.
 The name of the "currently scraped" scientist is printed out to the terminal.

 In `mathgengraph.digrams` you can now find the file `110960.pdf`.
-Open it.
+[Here is the result](https://github.com/pedrozudo/MathGenGraph/blob/master/mathgengraph/diagrams/110960.gv.pdf).